This is Part 1 in my mobile home bathroom project.

-I’m helping my mom spruce up her home and if you’ve read some of my other posts you’ll know I just love projects.
+I’m helping my mom spruce up her mobile home and if you’ve read some of my other posts you’ll know I just love projects.
 It’s an addiction, I think. 🙂 Anyway, I thought I’d add this here in case anyone was interested.
 If you are trying to work on your own mobile home bathroom remodel then welcome!

 I’m going to use this post in a series to document the process of before and after on my mom’s mobile home bathroom remodel.
 I hope you enjoy and find it helpful!